 - Reserves (facility and equipment repairs/renewals): 6%

 You may add money to your KU Card in your Beak ‘Em Bucks account.
 Beak ‘Em Bucks is a declining balance account that is automatically set up for you when the KU Card is issued.
 In order to use Beak ‘Em Bucks, you need to add to the account.
-There are several options available: (1) on-line via the Kyou Portal at www.ku.edu under the “Finances” tab, (2) selecting it through Optional Campus Fees at www.ku.edu/~options, or (3) at a campus cash-to-card machine.
+There are several options available: (1) on-line via https://webcardcenter.ku.edu (2) selecting it through Optional Campus Fees at www.ku.edu/~options, or (3) at a campus cash-to-card machine.
 Beak ‘Em Bucks can be used for food purchases, printing, photocopying, and laundry.
-For additional information, please contact the KU Card Center at (785) 864-5845 or email@example.com.
+For additional information, please contact the KU Card Center at (785) 864-5845 or email@example.com.What if my meals run out before the end of the semester?

-We ask that the student contact Sheryl Kidwell, Asst.
-Director for Residential Dining at 785-864-4627.
+We ask that the student contact Christine Ebert RD, LD at 785-864-2424.
 Due to allergies, doctor’s orders, or religious reasons, a student may request a special diet and will require meeting with the dining manager to make appropriate accommodations.
 Special diets will be provided on an individual basis.
-We encourage students to contact the KU Disability Resources and register if allergies or intolerance is severe at 785-864-2620.
+We encourage students to contact the KU Disability Resources and register if allergies or intolerance is severe at 785-864-4064 Fax: 785-864-2817.What happens if I have lost my KU Card?

 - This card has been issued for the student’s convenience and is the student’s responsibility.
 Since there is no photo, please keep it in a secure location.
 If the card is lost or stolen, you must report it to the Dining Access Coordinator at 864-7274.